Nepalese royal massacre: Aftermath

-The following day, the members of the Royal Family were cremated.
+The following day, the members of the royal family were given a state funeral and were cremated in front of Pashupatinath Temple.
 Dipendra was proclaimed king while comatose but died on 4 June 2001.
 Gyanendra was appointed regent for the three days, and then ascended the throne himself after the death of Dipendra.

 When Dipendra was unconscious, Gyanendra maintained that the deaths were the result of an "accidental discharge of an automatic weapon" within the royal palace.
 Later, he said that he made this claim due to "legal and constitutional hurdles" since under the constitution and by tradition, Dipendra could not have been charged with murder had he survived.
 A full investigation took place and Dipendra was found responsible for the killing.

-A two-man committee comprising Chief Justice Keshav Prasad Upadhaya and Speaker of the House Taranath Ranabhat carried out a week-long investigation concerning the massacre.
+A two-man committee comprising Chief Justice Keshav Prasad Upadhyaya and Speaker of the House Taranath Ranabhat carried out a week-long investigation concerning the massacre.
 The investigation concluded, after interviewing more than a hundred people including eyewitnesses and palace officials, guards, and staff, that Dipendra was the perpetrator of the shooting.
-However, observers both inside Nepal and abroad disputed Dipendra's culpability in the incident.

 The massacre added to the political turmoil caused by the Maoist insurgency.
 Following the ascension of Gyanendra, the monarchy lost much of the approval of the Nepalese populace.
 Some say this massacre was the pivotal point that ended the monarchy in Nepal.

 On 12 June 2001, a Hindu katto ceremony was held to exorcise or banish the spirit of the dead king from Nepal.
 A Hindu priest, Durga Prasad Sapkota, dressed as Birendra to symbolise the late king, rode an elephant out of Kathmandu and into symbolic exile, taking many of the monarch's belongings with him.

-Dipendra's residence was eventually razed.